chuma9/pomodoro/README.md

 1. Click the menu bar icon to open the timer interface
 2. Click "Start" to begin a focus session
-3. Use keyboard shortcuts for quick control:
+3. Use keyboard shortcuts for quick control
-   - ⌘⇧Space to start/pause
-   - ⌘⇧R to reset
-   - ⌘⇧S to skip to next phase

 ### Settings